Heihachi Mishima: Other video games

-In the spin off Tekken Tag Tournament, Heihachi appears as a playable character.
+In the non-canon spin-off Tekken Tag Tournament, Heihachi appears as a playable character.
 By winning the game as him, Heihachi is seen meditating while remembering his fights against Kazuya and Jin.
 In Tekken Tag Tournament 2, Tekken 3D: Prime Edition, Tekken Revolution, PlayStation All-Stars Battle Royale, Project X Zone, and Project X Zone 2, Heihachi appears to have regressed back to his original appearance.
 Heihachi is seen with a full head of hair for the first time.
 According to his character profile on the Tekken Tag Tournament 2 website, this is because he drank a rejuvenation serum.
 In the ending of such game, Heihachi tries to drink a serum to become a Devil like Jin, Kazuya and Kazumi, but instead turns into a bear.
-Additionally, In the "Fight Lab" section of the game, Lee kidnaps the Mishima three fighters for Combot's final test of the machine.
+Additionally, In the "Fight Lab" section of the game, Lee kidnaps the Mishima three fighters for Combot's final test of the machine Heihachi, Kazuya and Jin.

-Heihachi makes a brief appearance on the Tekken spin-off game Death by Degrees as an optional boss.
+Heihachi makes a brief appearance in the Tekken spin-off game Death by Degrees as an optional boss.
 He also makes an appearance as a playable guest character in the PlayStation 2 and HD Online versions of the fighting game Soulcalibur II, and as an unlockable narrator in Ridge Racer 6, one of the launch titles for Xbox 360.
-A Mii costume of Heihachi was added to Super Smash Bros. for Nintendo 3DS and Wii U through DLC., Heihachi Mishima was also briefly considered as a playable character in the same game: Super Smash Bros. for Nintendo 3DS and Wii U, but was decided against because the game's developer, Masahiro Sakurai, considered implementing Heihachi's movement in Super Smash Bros. to be difficult, this was mentioned in Sakurai's Thoughts About Making Video Games 2.
+A Mii costume of Heihachi was added to Super Smash Bros. for Nintendo 3DS and Wii U and also in Super Smash Bros.
+Ultimate through DLC., Heihachi Mishima was also briefly considered as a playable character in the same game: Super Smash Bros. for Nintendo 3DS and Wii U, but was decided against because the game's developer, Masahiro Sakurai, considered implementing Heihachi's movement in Super Smash Bros. to be difficult, this was mentioned in Sakurai's Thoughts About Making Video Games 2.
 In Super Smash Bros.
 Ultimate, the costume returns and he is also featured as a sprite in Pac-Man's Namco Roulette taunt.
 He later appears as a background character in the Mishima Dojo stage and as a Spirit.